abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 Type `irb` to open up an interactive Ruby shell.
 To run the example code, simply type `require './example'`.
-If the code loaded successfully, you should simple see `=> true` (the `=>` denotes the return value.
-The rest of the commands will be entered from within this `irb` shell.
+If the code loaded successfully, you should simple see `=> true` (the `=>` denotes the return value).
+The rest of the commands in the following sections will be entered from within this `irb` shell.
 If you are having issues, just post in the comments and I will try to help.

 ### Querying